The Court Evaluator In New York Guardianship Cases

 Another important function of the Evaluator is to determine whether the AIP wants to have attorney representation.
 MHL Section 81.09 makes reference to MHL Section 81.10 which provides additional guidance regarding the appointment of legal counsel for the AIP.
 Under this section the Court must appoint an attorney to represent the AIP if the AIP requests such representation or if the AIP opposes the appointment of a Guardian or other type of relief.

 Contested Guardianship cases can be complicated and often involve issues of intra-family disputes regarding the AIP’s assets and appropriate care.
-If you have any questions or issues regarding a Guardianship matter, call me for a free review.
+If you have any questions or issues for a New York City attorney regarding a Guardianship matter, call me for a free review.
 I can be reached at (212) 355-2575 or email.